-Except by special arrangement, students will be admited to these courses only at the beginning of the academic year.
+Except by special arrangement, students will be admitted to these

 Credit will be given for work done in other schools when equivalent to work in these courses.
 Substitutes will be allowed for work of the same character and amount done in high school, but only in exceptional cases for Cookery I or Sewing I.